-Our Community Services Division is supporting the wider health system with two weeks perfect care from 2 January to 17 January 2020.
+Our Community Services Division supported the wider health system with two weeks perfect care from 2 January to 17 January 2020.
 These weeks have been designed to make sure our patients receive optimal care and experience.

-Family and Friends cards will be used during these two weeks to collect feedback as results will be reviewed, the model refined, and learning shared across the division.
+Family and Friends cards were used during these two weeks to collect feedback as results will be reviewed, the model refined, and learning shared across the division.

-What will happen during the perfect two weeks?
+What happened during the perfect care two weeks?

 - Review and cancel all non-essential meetings (divisional commitment to only patient facing meetings to ensure a true focus on patient care)

 - Review and cancel of all non-mandatory training